ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2020.12/+article.md

 ---
 date: "2021-01-01"
-title: Monthly Digest - December 2020
+title: Harvest • December 2020
 ---

-Hey folks, welcome back to our monthly digest and Happy New Year!! 🥳🎉
+Hey folks, welcome back to the Harvest and Happy New Year!! 🥳🎉

 As always, feel free to skip ahead to your preferred content by using the quick links provided above to jump to your the section.